iamPSYREX/psymusicvariantY/README.md

 ## Acknowledgements

-Special thanks to these amazing projects/people which/who help power Y M B.
+Special thanks to all these amazing projects/people which/who help power YMB.
-Can't use certain keywords here because of .xyz reasons